CalderJohnson/discord-nuke-bot/README.md

 $raid: spam pings (this can be stacked)
 $nuke: all of the above

-NOTE: Use on a VPN or you may be IP banned.
+NOTES: Use on a VPN or you may be IP banned.
+Also, remember to enable special intents when you create your bots client in the developer portal.